furkansahin55/pokemon-api/Readme.md

 As I realized id parameter for pokemons is a base64 encoded version with format Pokemon:001 Because of how the resolver implemented more than one id can return the same pokemon.
 That's why I used name property as key which is also unique.
+It was also possible to still use id and handle this unexpected behaviour.

 Example: \
 **UG9rZW1vbjowMDE=** gives Bulbasaur \